 - The grapes used to make Sauvignon Blanc are grown on the coast where fish are caught, playing to the idea that wine and food from the same region pair well.

 Lobster’s light meat goes well with acidic white wines.
 Lobster dishes such as lobster rolls or boiled lobster with lemon are go-to companions to the zesty flavor notes in a glass of Sauvignon Blanc.
 Simple lobster dishes, like grilled or boiled lobster tail, are best for pairing with this wine.
-Avoid more complex dishes such as lobster mac and cheese.

 Why It Pairs Well